Table of Contents:

 Common treatments for cat nausea may include one or more of the following:

-- Eliminating the predisposing cause,such as a change in diet, like eating plants, overeating, eating too fast, ingesting chemicals including flea prevention medications, etc. Patients who eat too quickly or overeat can be treated by feeding small portions at a time, sometimes with the use of feeders designed to slow eating.
+- Eliminating the predisposing cause, such as a change in diet, like eating plants, overeating, eating too fast, ingesting chemicals including flea prevention medications, etc. Patients who eat too quickly or overeat can be treated by feeding smaller portions, sometimes with the use of feeders designed to slow eating.

 - Sick cats may require referral to an emergency or 24-hour hospital that offers around-the-clock care.
 Read about specific instructions in Home Care for the Vomiting Cat.